 Our aim is to give you the resources you need to make powerful choices that improve your health and well-being— and thereby the health and well-being of the only planet we’ve been blessed with.

 Be sure to sign up for my weekly blog update so you don’t miss any exciting new articles, recipes, gardening tips or giveaways for great eco-friendly products!
 You’ll also get a free chapter from my e-book!

 In my former, work-a-day life, I was a Master Gardener and Master Composter, horticulture teacher and extension agent, as well as a certified arborist and Permaculture designer.

-I founded one of the first greenroof companies and social enterprises in the nation, and have spent most of the last 15 years designing and running award-winning workforce training programs for “green-collar” environmental jobs in tree care, low-impact development, sustainable landscaping, and urban agriculture.
+I founded one of the first greenroof companies and social enterprises in the nation, and have spent most of the last 15 years developing award-winning workforce training programs for “green-collar” environmental jobs in tree care, low-impact development, sustainable landscaping, and urban agriculture.